United States Army Medical Research and Development Command: Overview

 About 6,000 military, civilian, and contractor personnel are assigned to support the Headquarters and subordinate units.
 Officers, enlisted Soldiers, and civilians-many of whom are among the most respected and knowledgeable specialists in their fields-provide subject matter expertise in medical, scientific, and technical areas throughout the Command.

 Medical information and products developed by USAMRDC protect and sustain the health and safety of the force through deployment and combat.
 The USAMRDC motto, "Protect, Project, Sustain," emphasizes the Command's priorities in support of the warfighter.

 History

 In March 1994, a merger of Medical Research and Development Command, the United States Army Medical Materiel Agency and the Health Facilities Planning Agency resulted in creation of the Medical Research, Development, Acquisition and Logistics Command (MRDALC), subordinate to the then provisional MEDCOM.
 The MRDALC was soon renamed the U.S. Army Medical Research and Materiel Command (USAMRMC).
 Following a restructuring in 2019, the research, development and acquisition elements of USAMRMC were re-designated to Medical Research and Development Command and transferred to Army Futures Command.
+USAMRDC is a component of the Defense Health Agency Research and Development, a subordinate organization of the Defense Health Agency.